Frankston North: The Pines

 Frankston North was originally named Pines Forest because the area was a government pine plantation before becoming a government housing estate and the area still carries that name.
-The area became known as"The Pines"as an abbreviation of the name of the suburb and is still known by that name today.
+The area became known as "The Pines" as an abbreviation of the name of the suburb and is still known by that name today.
 The Ministry of Housing established the "Pines Forest Estate" in the 1950s which made up the bulk of the suburb.
-In order to pay homage to the name, Pines have been planted across the suburb during 2016/2017.
+In order to pay homage to the name, Pines have been planted across the suburb during 2016–2017.

 Houses are a mixture of low scale dwellings set in gardens.
 The street-scape is generally open due to the low horizontal building forms and low or open style fencing.
 The homes were predominantly constructed in the 1960s-1970s by the Housing Commission of Victoria.
 Most homes were constructed as single story, brick veneer with cement tiled roofs.
 Some homes were constructed from conite, predominantly in the western, older sections of the precinct.
 Sealed roads have kerbs and footpaths on both sides of the street.
 Trees are mainly native Australian trees, such as Eucalyptus, medium to large in size and planted irregularly in streets.
-The approximate size of Frankston North is 5.2 km^{2}.
+The approximate size of Frankston North is 5.2 km2.